CODE FOR STUDENT RIGHTS, RESPONSIBILITIES AND CONDUCT

 does not comply with the Department of Public Safety.
 The Instructor will

-twenty-four (24) hours of the incident and will discuss the suspension with
+twenty-four (24) hours of the incident and submit an incident report via the

 IX.
 Interpretation and Review